 Kirkenes is the perfect destination for anyone whose main goal is to do a range of activities – and not necessarily interested in city life or the destination itself.
 Stay in the Gamme cabins outside Kirkenes Snowhotel – and have everything you need for your Arctic holiday in one place.
 Spend a night in the ice hotel – open all year round.
 Walk from the green summer into the winter kingdom and spend the night on a block of ice.
 Join a 4 hour long snowmobile drive along the Russian border.
 Go king crab fishing – help pull the mighty beasts from the sea and feast like royalty.
 Chase the Northern Lights with a team of huskies leading the way through the Arctic wilderness.
 Feed the reindeers and visit the dogs at the husky yard.

-Kirkenes Snowhotel makes it easy to combine other activities with your dog sledding tour.
+Kirkenes Snowhotel makes it easy to combine your husky tour with other activities.
 A stay in the cabins include three meals a day at Låven restaurant and all tours start near your doorstep.
-Choose between a daytime or evening dog sledding tour during winter – take in the beautiful surroundings during the day or see if Lady Aurora wants to make an appearance during night time.
+Choose between a daytime or evening tour during winter – take in the beautiful surroundings during the day or see if Lady Aurora wants to make an appearance during night time.
 Go on a husky tour by wheels during summer and enjoy luscious green surroundings.
 The Kirkenes tours are not self-drive options in the same sense as the Tromsø tours, but you get to drive the sled yourself parts of the way to get the feeling of what it’s like to be a musher.
 Read more about dog sledding in Kirkenes.

-Mighty peaks and exciting adventures – Romsdalen is known for its varied mountain scenery and dramatic landscapes.
+Romsdalen is known for its varied mountain scenery and dramatic landscapes.
 Why not experience the amazing nature with a team of Siberian huskies by your side?
-Go dog sledding at the foot of Trollstigen and mush your own husky team surrounded by majestic mountains.
+Go for a sledding tour at the foot of Trollstigen and mush your own husky team surrounded by majestic mountains.